When to visit the Seychelles

-A transitionary month and a great time to visit as the north-westerly monsoons end, leaving temperatures high with little rain.
+A transitionary month and a great time to visit as the north-westerly monsoons end, leaving temperatures high with less rain.
 This also means that water visibility increases dramatically, making it a great time for those interested in diving.
 Expect average temperatures of 28°C with highs of 31°C

 For anyone looking to enjoy the Seychelles in a slightly milder heat, this is a great time to visit as temperatures drop slightly to the mid-20s, accompanied by pleasant winds, which by now have attracted the attention of surfers and windsurfers keen to hit the waves, providing you with some onshore entertainment.

-Visitors will find the north and west coasts slightly more sheltered as monsoons are present in the southeast.
 It is the coolest month for the Seychelles with temperatures ranging between 24 - 28°C, which makes it a preferred time for hiking and exploring on foot.
 The waters remain busy with surfers, windsurfers and sailors, and many visiting during school holidays.
+Visitors will find the north and west coasts slightly more sheltered as monsoons are present in the south east.

-Although humidity is high in August (79%), the strong winds provide relief, although perhaps making it a less ideal time for snorkelling.
+Cooler temperatures and low rainfall.
 As European holidaymakers remain on leave, it’s busy with visitors and worthwhile booking accommodation and activities ahead.
 Temperatures average 26°C with highs of 28°C.